Who am I?

 How do I Use the Data I Collect from You?

-I will only collect data from you that is necessary and relevant to offering you the services that you have sought from me, for example, psychological therapy and/or psychological assessment, training, consultation and supervision.
+I will only collect data from you that is necessary and relevant to offering you the services that you have sought from me, for example; psychological assessment, psychological therapy, training, consultation and supervision.
 Collecting this data helps me to:

 - Find out if I am the right service to help you.